Born Free USA Global Field Projects

 (Photograph by Born Free Foundation)

-This week, a team from international wildlife charity, Born Free Foundation, in association with colleagues from the Ethiopian Wildlife Conservation Authority (EWCA), successfully relocated four rescued lions to Ensessakotteh, Ethiopia’s first wildlife rescue, conservation and education center.
+This week, a team from international wildlife charity, Born Free Foundation, in association with colleagues from the Ethiopian Wildlife Conservation Authority (EWCA), successfully relocated four rescued lions to Ensessakotteh - a Wildlife Rescue, Conservation, and Education Centre in Ethiopia.

 In two separate operations, the specialist rescue team moved two adult male lions from the Presidential Palace in Addis Ababa, and a further two males from a military base in Harar.